vermi0ffh/ha-windhager/README.md

 # ha-windhager
-Windhager integration in home assistant
+Integration of heatings boilers of Windhager into home assistant home-automation system.
+Tested with BioWin 2 Touch.

 ## Installation using HACS